 This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
 Subjects covered include a history of and changing roles of pharmacists and pharmacy technicians.
 This module covers the Law and Ethics of Pharmacy which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
 The respiratory system is discussed along with medications for respiratory tract disorders.
 Oncology agents are covered in this module along with HIV/AIDS.
 Calculations and dimensional analysis of drug dosages are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Prerequisites: None Lecture Hours: 40 Lab Hours: 40 Other Hours: 00

-Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses
+Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses 6.0 Quarter Credits

 This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy setting.
 Over-the-Counter medications, vitamins and skin care products are discussed in this module.
 Medications for the integumentary system are covered along with a discussion on medication calculations for the elderly.
 Also covered in this module are medications used for disorders of the eyes and ears.
 Students learn the most common medication errors, alternative medication and food & drug interactions.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Prerequisites: None Lecture Hours: 40 Lab Hours: 40 Other Hours: 00

-Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System 6
+Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System 6.0 Quarter Credits

 In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding parenteral dosages, including using proportion in calculating drug dosages for pediatrics.
 This module is designed to provide the student with an overall understanding of the administrative aspects and hands-on applications involved in working in a pharmacy.
 Medications for the G.I. and Musculoskeletal System are covered along with medications for disorders of the musculoskeletal system, as well as a study of general operations of pharmacies at different settings.
 Subjects covered include safety in the workplace, using computers in the pharmacy, communications and interpersonal relations within the pharmacy.
 Students will learn about migraine headaches, analgesics and drugs for NSAID.
-Use of computers in the pharmacy practice setting are covered.
+Use of computers in the pharmacy practice setting is covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Prerequisites: None Lecture Hours: 40 Lab Hours: 40 Other Hours: 00

-Module F - Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System
+Module F - Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System 6.0 Quarter Credits

 This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to the Urinary and Reproductive Systems.
 Students will learn common tasks performed by pharmacy technicians in the hospital practice setting, including policies and procedures, responsibilities of the inpatient pharmacy technician, and specific State requirements regulating the use of pharmacy technicians in various States.
 Students will familiarize themselves with intravenous flow rates of large volume and small volume IV, infusion of IV Piggybacks, and the use of a Heparin lock.
 Critical Care flow rates and automated medication dispensing systems are discussed and calculated.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0
+Prerequisites: None Lecture Hours: 40 Lab Hours: 40 Other Hours: 00